Best Orthopedic Dog Bed: How to Choose Lasting Support

 Size by the Inner Resting Area — the usable space where your companion actually rests — not the outer footprint.
 Measure your dog stretched out, match that to the inner dimensions listed on each product page, and size up when between sizes or in doubt.
 Stated weight ranges are estimates; the inner resting area is the truer guide to a comfortable fit.

 The Inner Resting Area fit method is Animals Matter's original sizing framework.
-As one reference point, the Ortho Lounger® inner dimensions run from 14.5" x 9.5" (X-Small) to 36" x 30" (Large).
-Because the bolsters are overstuffed with LUXURA-FILL® and ship compressed, allow 2"–3" on each side to expand with use.
+Each product page lists both inner and outer dimensions per size.
+Because the bolsters are overstuffed with LUXURA-FILL® high-memory spring cushioning and ship compressed, allow a couple of inches on each side to expand with use.

 How do you keep an orthopedic bed clean?